Skip to main content

 The "Genetic Diagnostics Act" (GenDG) has been in force since February 1st, 2010

-- the subject or scope of the investigation
+• Subject or scope of the examination

-If the sample is still available due to a given instruction from the patient, subsequent requests for further genetic diagnostic tests may only be performed if covered by the patient's written consent.
+If there is no other instruction/consent from the patient, the sample must be discarded immediately after completion of the analysis.
+If the sample is still available due to an instruction given by the patient, subsequent requests for further genetic diagnostic tests may only be carried out if covered by the patient's written consent.
 Otherwise, a new consent is required.

-The patient can withdraw from his declaration of consent at any time, also by telephone, but only to the responsible doctor.
+The patient may withdraw from his/her declaration of consent at any time, also by telephone, but only vis-à-vis the responsible physician.
 This must then be documented accordingly.
+Results that have not yet been communicated must then be destroyed immediately.
+Results that have already been communicated, on the other hand, are not discarded but blocked.

 You are a medical professional and would like a personal contact?